nicowilliams/pghdb/README.md

 PostgREST while keeping backwards compatibility with the existing HDB for KDC performance reasons.

+Backwards-compatibility entails denormalizing views and triggers on them so that we can have a bridge from the past into the future.

 Current plan:

- - Derive a highly normalized PG SQL schema from the hdb_entry type from lib/hdb/hdb.asn1, call this schema "heimdal".
+ - Derive a highly normalized PG SQL schema from the `hdb_entry` type from lib/hdb/hdb.asn1, call this schema "heimdal".

  - Add to "heimdal" schema for representing group memberships and other